 In tipping a food delivery person many factors should be considered in determining a proper tip

 All of the above items should be considered in determining your tip.
 Ask yourself, if I were making this delivery would I be happy/pleased/satisfied with the tip the person gave me?

-Of the 52 states in the United States, five (5) states have no sales tax (Alaska, Delaware, Montana, New Hampshire and Oregon).
-Colorado has the lowest state sales tax at 2.9 percent with Mississippi, Rhode Island and Tennessee having the highest at 7 percent.
-The sales tax of all the other states falls between no sales tax and the 7 percent rate.
+Of the 52 states in the United States, several (5) states have no sales tax.
+Utah has the lowest state sales tax, with Montana, having the highest.
+The sales tax of all the other states falls between no sales tax and the 12 percent rate.

 This state sales tax information was compiled and can change.
 Check this information frequently.